No, Microsoft won't make another Windows phone

 But Microsoft has assured CNET that it's sticking with Android and has no plans to make a Windows-based phone.
 The company's Chief Product Officer Panos Panay was so emphatic about that fact, he told Wired so -- twice.

-Microsoft's reluctance to steer clear of a Windows phone makes sense on multiple levels.
+Microsoft's reluctance to build a Windows phone makes sense on multiple levels.
 From a practical standpoint, it might be easier to leave the practicalities to Google, a company that's far ahead with supporting a wide range of apps on foldable devices, and which may have a better software package for developers to start with.

 The more pressing reason to go with Android is because Microsoft learned the hard way that people want to buy Android phones, not Windows phones.
 Android controls the majority of the global market, and Microsoft already lost embarrassingly to Android (and Apple's iOS) when low phone sales forced it to shutter its Windows phone business.